gunnaraasen/terraform-aws-influx/examples/influxdb-ami/README.md

    set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
 1. Update the `variables` section of the `influxdb.json` Packer template to specify the AWS region and InfluxDB version you wish to use.
-1. To build an Ubuntu AMI for InfluxDB Enterprise: `packer build -only=ubuntu-ami influxdb.json`.
+1. To build an Ubuntu AMI for InfluxDB Enterprise: `packer build -only=influxdb-ami-ubuntu influxdb.json`.
-1. To build an Amazon Linux AMI for InfluxDB Enterprise: `packer build -only=amazon-linux-ami influxdb.json`.
+1. To build an Amazon Linux AMI for InfluxDB Enterprise: `packer build -only=influxdb-ami-amazon-linux influxdb.json`.

 When the build finishes, it will output the IDs of the new AMIs.
 To see how to deploy this AMI, check out the [influxdb-single-cluster](https://github.com/gruntwork-io/terraform-aws-influx/tree/master/examples/influxdb-single-cluster) and